 In the end, technology and customer service agents are there to ensure that everything possible is done to satisfy the customer.
 If a customer is satisfied with the service they receive, they’re likely to remain loyal to the business, spend more money on its products and services, and tell others about their experience.
 This is all good news for business.

 There are numerous ways of calculating customer satisfaction, each with its own particular focus and specific purpose.
 However, almost as important as how you measure satisfaction is how you deliver the required survey.

-In recent years, IVR has become a popular means of requesting real time feedback, as it doesn’t require interaction with a human agent and a score can be input via a phone keypad after the enquiry has been dealt with.
-Extremely low scores can also be automatically flagged for inspection by a supervisor, ensuring that unsatisfactory calls are monitored and improvements suggested technically or with agent training.
+In recent years, IVR has become a popular means of requesting real-time feedback, as it doesn’t require interaction with a human agent and a score can be input via a phone keypad after the enquiry has been dealt with.
+Extremely low scores can also be automatically flagged for inspection by a supervisor, ensuring that unsatisfactory calls are monitored and improvements made.